-Time-line for the validation process
+Timeline for the validation process

-Table 8 sets out the key features of the annual collection cycle, reflecting a complete 12-month cycle that can re-commence without overlap with the previous year.
-A complete, clean data set for 2008-09 should be achieved by 23 January 2010.
+The key features of the annual collection cycle are set out in Table 5.6, reflecting a complete 12-month cycle that can re-commence without overlap with the previous year.
+A complete, clean data set for 2009-10 should be achieved by January 2011.

-The time-line for the validation process hinges on the timely supply of the data from jurisdictions.
-The AIHW has improved their data validation processes and is now able to provide validation reports to jurisdictions within 1 week of receipt of data.
+The timeline for the validation process hinges on the timely supply of the data from jurisdictions.
+The AIHW can generally provide validation reports to jurisdictions within one week of receipt of data.
 On receipt and verification of the revised data set and frequency tables from all jurisdictions, the AIHW will commence analysis of the data for the national report.
 Tables for publication will be sent with the first draft of the national report for validation and approval.